carloscinelli/NetworkRiskMeasures/README.md

 <img src="tools/unnamed-chunk-16-1.png" style="display: block; margin: auto;" />

-You don't need to interpret these results too literally.
+You don’t need to interpret these results too literally.
 You could use the additional stress indicator (the DebtRank) as a measure of the systemic importance of the institution:

 ``` r
 contdr_summary <- summary(contdr)
 sim_data$DebtRank <- contdr_summary$summary_table$additional_stress
 ```

 One can also consider a different propagation method.
 For example, a bank may not transmit contagion unless it defaults.
 To do that, just change the contagion method to `threshold`.

 ``` r
 # Traditional default cascades simulation